MattPinder/MastersProject/README.md

   * Manually copying results to a checkM.log file in each subdirectory

 ## BUSCO
-Check BUSCO results - are the diatom results from the tetrahymena dataset consistent, i.e. are certain genes always missing?
+Check BUSCO results - are the diatom results from the tetrahymena dataset consistent
+* i.e. Are certain genes always missing?

+# 18 January 2019

+## Eutrophication
+Metagenome pipeline still ongoing; based on the checkM identities of the bins, there isn't much Skeletonema present...
+* Start concatenating bins in order to perform BLASTs?
+* Some of the higher mappers do not have 'Archaea' as their first bin...

+## Hybrid sex project
+QC still ongoing on both high_mem *and* Annotation-1
+* Is checking for all different adapters increasing the time taken...?
+  * Submitting _104 on high_mem with only Illumina Single End PCR Primer 1 (22 variants...),
+    TruSeq Adapter Index 27 (5 variants...) and Illumina Universal Adapter being searched for

+## To do/check

+* Check progress of metagenome assemblies (should be done by Monday)
+  * Then concatenate bins, makeblastdb and run BLAST
+  * Also extract checkM results from script output file, copying into separate file

+* Check results of QC of hybrid sex project samples
+  * If acceptable, run metagenome assembly pipeline on these too
+  * _103 seems to be acceptable